 A short and easy public shuttle ride from Montezuma takes you to Cabo Blanco.
 The shuttle costs 1,000 Colonies and takes you to the entrance.
 It cost $10USD to enter the park and it is well signed and easy to navigate.
 The main track leads you to a beautiful beach and if you are lucky you are able to see a lot of wildlife.
 We saw many Howler Monkeys and even a snake enjoying his lunch.
 We took a packed lunch and lots of water which is a must.

 The road between Mal Pais and Santa Teresa is pretty much built up, so there are a lot of restaurants, bars and cafes to enjoy.
 We particularly loved ‘The Bakery’ as we were able to get a long desired espresso coffee!
-However, due to our hostel costs we decide to cook most nights which was easy as there are a number of Super Ronny supermarkets and the kitchen at Wave Trotter is well equiped.
+However, due to our hostel costs we decide to cook most nights which was easy as there are a number of Super Ronny supermarkets and the kitchen at Wavetrotter is well equipped.

 The beach at Santa Teresa is a surfers paradise.
 It also looked to be a friendly learning beach, and there are many operators offering lessons for around $25USD.
 Although we opted not to surf it was great swimming in the waves and admiring the surfers.
 The sunsets were also amazing here.
 There is also an abundance of yoga classes, try the class at the Funky Monkey Lodge for $12USD and experience yoga in the forest, it was beautiful.

-The one let down of Santa Teresa is the dust, many sections of the road are not paved so it made walking to the main village a difficult and dirty experience.
+The one minor let down of Santa Teresa is the dust, many sections of the road are not paved so it made walking to the main village a difficult and dirty experience.
+However, you can walk along the beach and enjoy the slower pace of life.

 Things to know